THE BLUE PLAQUE ROUTE

 The Manor

-• Built around 1510 : - The eclectic mix of windows alone reflects the eras this house has witnessed
+• Built late 15th century: - The eclectic mix of windows alone reflects the eras this house has witnessed

 The Manor came into the hands, by death and marriage, of the Earls of Westmorland based at Apethorpe.
-Few of them lived here it would seem, although it may have served on occasion as a dower house.
+Few of them lived here although it may have served on occasion as a dower house.
 The house was probably built in two stages, a rear wing added in the 17th century for example.
 It retains much of its original design.
-Looking at the windows alone it is clear that there have been various extensions and improvements over the centuries.
-The house was probably built in two stages and a rear wing was added in the 17th.
-It retains much of its original design

 The Manor was built by Sir Guy Wolston, a royal courtier, and may once have been the home of a bailiff who kept an eye on local non-ecclesiastical matters.
 Church matters were dealt with my the incumbents of Prebendal Manor so why The Manor is quite so grand remains something of a mystery.